JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/extract_cams_data/extract_cams_data.rst

    I recommend to create a file called `.adsapirc` and not `.cdsapirc` because you can have conflict with CDS API key if you also extract ERA5 data from CDS server.

 First you need to create a file called `.adsapirc` in your HOME directory.
-This file contains your key and email given by ADS on .
 Your `.adsapirc` file needs to contain lines that look likes:

 .. code-block:: bash